babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 txn#!#commit
 ```

-**NOTE:** JDBC does not support API like Connection.beginTransaction() so in this case `txn#!#begin`  will simply set auto commit to false so that transactions are committed only when Connection.commit() is called explicitly.
+**NOTE:** JDBC does not support the API Connection.beginTransaction() function, so in this case `txn#!#begin` will simply set auto commit to false so that transactions are committed only when Connection.commit() is called explicitly.

 Input file type: `.txt`

 ---

 ### Cursors
-Open a cursor:
+To open a cursor:
 ```
 cursor#!#open#!# <select statement on which cursor is opened> #!# <cursor options follow, separated by '#!#' delimiter>
 ```

-Codes for cursor options are as follows:
+The supported cursor options are:
 - `TYPE_FORWARD_ONLY` → cursor type as forward-only
 - `TYPE_SCROLL_SENSITIVE` → cursor type as scroll sensitive
 - `TYPE_SCROLL_INSENSITIVE`  → cursor type as scroll insensitive